-The point is that one has to have the intention to commit the precise act at the same time as s/he commits that act.
-It is unlikely (unless the person wears a wearable EEG daily) that we can scan the person’s brain at the precise time of committing the act – typically only after the act.
+The point is that one has to have the intention to commit the precise act at the same time as one commits that act.
+It is unlikely (unless the person wears a wearable EEG daily; but see scanned prisoners in New Mexico, USA with ``portable'' MRI machines \textit{in situ} \citep{miller2008investigating}) that we can scan the person’s brain at the precise time of committing the act – typically only after the act.
 It is under investigation (\textit{e.g.}, research done in the Haynes lab) the possibility to decode whether one had been to a scene (in essence, it is to decode past memory); it is, as far as I am aware, currently difficult to precisely decode (stored) memory.
 As such, even if brain decoding can show that one with psychosis has brain patterns that are periodically disrupted \citep{reinen2018human}; one cannot ascertain whether the intention of an act happened during the exact period.
 The data, however, may show a propensity to have a particular mental state; yet I highlight that this is not the same thing as proof of a particular mental state at a particular time.
 Nonetheless, a stronger argument can perhaps be made if brain decoding can reliably show that the subject’s brain patterns are \textit{continuously} disrupted, or whose disruption had surely covered the period during which the act was carried out.